megamattzilla/f5_terraform/nginx 101.md

 }
 ```

-## More documentation on avalible Nginx features can be found on nginx.com and the O'reilly Nginx Cookbook (free).
+## More documentation on Nginx can be found on nginx.com and the O'REILLY Nginx Cookbook (free).